halhawkins/sectional-chart-tiles/readme.md

       You can also specify zoom levels to generate and the tile size (height=width=tile_size in pixels) on the command line:
       ```bash
       py ./make_tiles --zoom_start 8 --zoom_end 11 --tile_size 512
+      ```
+ 7. **Copy the tiles to the bucket** if you are using AWS S3 to host these tiles, you should use the CLI if possible to copy the files to the bucket. ( --dryrun simulates the command.
+Remove this before running it for real.)
+     ```bash
+     aws s3 cp .\ s3://your-bucket-name --dryrun
+     ```
+#### Suggestions ####
+For the Sectional Chart maps, my recommendation is to render tiles only for zoom levels 8-11 and in the Leaflet TileLayer, set the minNativeZoom and maxNativeZoom to those values respectively.
+Since there is no visible details at the loweest of these zoom levels anyway, this will avoid a great deal of processing time and decrease the amount of time needed to upload the tiles.
+Rendering tiles at greater zoom levels would add no additional detail and so would take a great deal of time with no benefit.
 ### Scripts ###
 #### Preparing the Data ####
  1. Download the sectional chart data from https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/vfr/ .
 There is an option for downloading the entire set in one zip archive which should save time.
 In the zip archive(s) there are .tif files which contain the raster data in GeoTIFF format, TFW files, workdfiles, which contains data to place and orient the raster data in geographic space, and finally an .htm file which contains metadata regarding the geographic data in the GeoTIFF.
 Extract all these files into a source directory.
 In the ./scripts directory, you can extract all these files into a subdirectory named, 'rawtiff' or you can use another directory but you will pass the path to the script on the command line.